Can agile be used outside software development? An overview

 Projects with strict requirements and customers with change control are found primarily in highly regulated industries such as aviation, healthcare, and the military.
 There, governance and control are supporting pillars.

-You can apply some Agile concepts such as continuous improvement (i.e., retrospectives) in these industries.
-However, the actual benefits of Agile are significantly smaller.
+Although you can apply some agile concepts in these industries, such as continuous improvement - for example, retrospectives.
+However, the actual benefits of Agile are diminished by these framework conditions.

 Using Agile outside of software development: 3 practical examples